SUSTAINABILITY

 According to our stakeholders, the following are the most relevant material issues related to our operations:

-► Social engagement
+► Community engagement

-► Corporate Governance
+► Governance

-For a complete description of our material issues please visit our
+For a complete description of our material issues please visit our material issues please visit our Sustainability Report

-2021 Sustainability Report
+2023 Sustainability Report

 We listed the most common ESG issues related to the hydrocarbon industry and consulted with certain stakeholders.
 Based on their responses, we identified 14 issues that are relevant to Vista’s operation in a global business scenario.